Nebukam/PCGExtendedToolkit/_sources/doc-paths/paths-spline-mesh.md

 Uses the PCG Component' owner if the provided value is invalid.

 ---
-## Output
+## Additional Outputs

 Lets you output the Weight of the selection to each node, using different post-processing methods.
 **This can be very handy to identify "rare" spawns and preserve them during self-pruning operations.**

-### Tagging
+### Tagging Components

-Lets you pick which tags to add/forward to the output spline mesh component.
+Lets you pick which tags to add/forward to the output spline mesh components.

+{% include embed id='settings-tagging-assets' %}